2023 Solar Incentives Guide for Pahrump, NV - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-The phrase "solar incentives" refers to financial incentives that are in place to encourage increased use of renewable energy by making solar panels more affordable.
-Different kinds of incentives, like cash back, discounts or monthly utility bill credits, may be available to you.
-Certain incentives may be handled by the Nevada government, by your utility company or by county or municipality, while others are federal.
+The phrase "solar incentives" refers broadly to financial incentives that are in place to encourage increased use of renewable energy by making installing and using solar panels more affordable.
+Incentives could include things like discounts, cash back or credit towards your monthly utility bill.
+Some incentives are handled federally, while others are handled by the Nevada government or by your specific utility company, county or municipality.
 Categories of solar incentives include: